 A beautiful lake in the outskirts of Gothenburg, close to Gunnebo Castle and connecting the hiking trails from the Delsjön area, is the perfect place to spend an hour or two while visiting Gothenburg.
 The small red cabin near the parking lot is very photogenic and with barely any people around, it makes for the perfect autumn in Sweden shot.

 6. Riseberga Park in Malmö

-During our trip to Malmö, we also stopped by Riseberga Parken in Malmö after seeing how gorgeous the colours in autumn were!
-While you will probably like most of the parks in autumn in Sweden, this one takes the cake in cosiness!
+During our trip to Malmö, we also stopped by Riseberga Parken in Malmö after seeing how gorgeous the colors in autumn were!
+While you will probably like most of the parks in autumn in Sweden, this one takes the cake in coziness!
 Especially with the little wooden bridge near the main road – how charming!